-- Cooling (AC) coil (31) (where heat from refrigerant in the outdoor condenser or glycol mixture in fluid cooler is rejected to the ambient air) is mounted onto metal frame/air box upstream (before) the fan (32), that pulls the air through the coil to absorb the heat. - Condenser/cooler piping connections (33) are identified respectively (IN OUT, Hot gas Liquid etc.); - In some cases, fluid cooler piping connection(s) may be located within pump package box (37), if fluid cooler is provided with one. - Piping connection location may vary refer to particular cooler/condenser labels, stickers, submittal and other documentation. - Depending on the type, size and installation, outdoor condensers may be provided with different set of legs/supports (34), which are required assembly on-site - refer to the Installation manual. - o Depending on the size and capacity, condenser or cooler may have multiple fans or coils. - Electric power is normally to be brought to disconnect (35) (if cooler/condenser is equipped with such), which feeds it to the electrical box (36), that contains condenser or cooler power and control apparatuses. - Depending on type of fluid cooler, location of electrical box may slightly differ.
+- Cooling (AC) coils (31) (where heat from glycol mixture is rejected to the ambient air) is mounted onto metal frame, upstream (before) the fans (32), that pulls the air through the coils to absorb the heat. - Normally, fluid cooler would have multiple coils and fans.
+Cooler NG-V-12 (Fig.1), comprised of two coils, mounted on the angle to each other, and two fans, presents a single block.
+Depending on the capacity, cooler could be comprised of up to six such single blocks, stacked side by side on the same frame and manifolded together NG-V-32 is comprised of three such blocks. - Cooler piping connections (33) are identified respectively (IN OUT); - o In some cases, fluid cooler piping connection(s) may be located within pump package box (37), if fluid cooler is provided with one. - Piping connection location may vary refer to particular cooler labels, stickers, submittal and other documentation. - Electric power is normally to be brought to disconnect (35) (if cooler is equipped with such), which feeds it to the electrical box (36), that contains cooler power and control apparatuses. - Depending on fluid cooler specifics, location of electrical box may slightly differ; in some cases, electrical box may be incorporated into pump package or located on the opposite side of the fluid cooler.

-Fluid Coolers Pump Package
+Fluid Coolers Pump Package.

-Fluid Cooler could come equipped with a pump package.
-Pic.D.6 below shows general layout of pump package.
-Note that the package used with NG-V coolers could be mounted onto the fluid cooler directly (standard) or provided separately.
+Fluid Coolers, if equipped with such option, would have a pump package box.
+Pic.D.6 below shows general layout of pump packages, used for NG-V model fluid coolers.
+Note, that the package could be mounted onto the fluid cooler directly (standard) or provided separately.